Chill-Astro/Mica/README.md

 - Download the .msix and .cer file.
 - Import the .cer file (To any trusted store). [!
 Only for first run !]
 - Install the .msix as usual.

+[ NOTE ] : THIS APP DOES NOT WORK AS EXPECTED ON WINDOWS 10!